Trust me, you can travel affordably for less than 500 dollars:

 - Spruce Street Harbor Hammocks and Hanging Lights

-My flight was leaving two days after I booked everything.
-Again, I didn’t do very much planning.
-I set aside $500 for the whole week, here’s how I traveled for a week on $500:
+The flight was booked.
+It was scheduled to leave in two days.
+I set aside $500 for the whole week.
+Here’s how I traveled for a week on $500:

 Lodging $29/night ($116):